 - Ice Hockey

 - American Football

-The commissions below are charged by Sportmarket when you use a betting exchange through them.
+The commissions below are charged by Sportmarket when you use a betting exchange or bookmaker that charges commission for bet placement through them.
 These commissions are lower than those charged by other brokers, and much lower than you would typically get with a personal account.

 Note that these commissions are already factored into the odds shown on the Sportmarket platform, for ease of comparison.